More than 1,200 sexual assault survivors helped since 2023.

 School Sexual Abuse Statistics

-Unfortunately, school sexual abuse is very common.
-Statistics show that the sexual abuse of K–12 students perpetrated by school teachers and other employees occurs at an alarming rate.
-Victims of school sexual abuse may not report their experiences for various reasons including intimidation, fear of retaliation, fear of repercussions from their parents, and fear of law enforcement.
+Victims of school sexual abuse may not report the incident for various reasons including intimidation, fear of retaliation, fear of repercussions from their parents, and fear of law enforcement.
 This makes understanding how many students are sexually assaulted by teachers each year very difficult, although there are a few recent studies that show sexual abuse by teachers statistics.

-Studies that aim to identify the frequency of sexual misconduct by educators have produced outcomes ranging from 3.7% to 50.3% — a dramatic disparity which calls for more expert studies.
 Over the last few years, we have seen k-12 school sexual abuse in the news, including physical sexual abuse by teachers and increasingly digital abuse by other students including creating sexual deepfakes of other students

-Why is School Sexual Abuse Underreported?
+Why School Sexual Abuse Isn't Reported

 There are many reasons why victims and bystanders don’t always report school sexual abuse.